 Okay, so I have to say straight off the bat… I don’t like Milan.
 I am sorry if you’re here for insider tips and to get excited for an upcoming trip, but it’s just not my cup of tea.

-The lovely Irish lads and lasses over at Guinness in Dublin invited me over to review their Guinness themed tourist attraction that is the Guinness Storehouse at St James’ Gate Brewery.
+The lovely Irish lads and lasses over at Guinness Storehouse in Dublin invited me over to review their Guinness themed tourist attraction that is the Guinnesse factory tour at St James’ Gate Brewery, Dublin.

 During a visit to Denmark, I had the opportunity to stay at the prestigious Andersen Boutique Hotel in the uber-trendy Vesterbro “Meatpacking” area of Copenhagen.
 Before I blog my full post on our trip, here is the Andersen Boutique Hotel review.